Azure/azure-sdk/docs/android/design.md

 | `NullPointerException`          | When a method argument is `null` and `null` is unexpected      |
 | `UnsupportedOperationException` | When an object doesn't support method invocation               |

-{% include requirement/MUSTNOT id="android-errors-no-new-types" %} create a new error type when a language-specific error type will suffice.
+{% include requirement/MUSTNOT id="android-errors-no-new-errors" %} create a new error type when a language-specific error type will suffice.

-{% include requirement/MUST id="android-errors-javadoc" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.
+{% include requirement/MUST id="android-errors-document-all" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.

 {% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure Core library for service request failures.
+Avoid creating new exception types.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
   - `HttpResponseException`: Thrown when an unsuccessful response is received with http status code (e.g. 3XX, 4XX, 5XX) from the service request.
-    - `ClientAuthenticationException`: Thrown when there’s a failure to authenticate against the service.
+    - `ClientAuthenticationException`: Thrown when there's a failure to authenticate against the service.
-    - `DecodeException`: Thrown when there’s an error during response deserialization.
+    - `DecodeException`: Thrown when there's an error during response deserialization.
     - `ResourceExistsException`: Thrown when an HTTP request tried to create an already existing resource.
     - `ResourceModifiedException`: Thrown for invalid resource modification with status code of 4XX, typically 412 Conflict.
     - `ResourceNotFoundException`: Thrown when a resource is not found, typically triggered by a 412 response (for PUT) or 404 (for GET/POST).